At The 4 Star Claregalway Hotel

 Why Choose Us

-The Claregalway Hotel is the place for you.
+The Claregalway Hotel is the place for your break away.
 By booking direct on our official website, you will receive the very best offers and discounts along with the most professional customer service.
 Below we have listed some of the most popular local tourist attractions.

 The Promenade in Salthill is one of the most beautiful areas in Galway City, overlooking the Galway Bay, the home of the regions famous oysters and local produce.Read More